 -

-National Emission Standards for Hazardous Air Pollutants (NESHAPs):
+NESHAPs (National Emission Standards for Hazardous Air Pollutants): Hazardous Air Pollutants and Small Business

 -

-Air Quality Compliance section is responsible for ensuring that all regulatory requirements are met for major and minor source for Utah State land.
-The Compliance section completes inspections, audits, and enforcement actions in accordance with the Utah Clean Air Act.
-Utah State Business that produce Air Emissions are inspected to ensure that they are complying…
+The Division of Air Quality (DAQ) Compliance is responsible for ensuring that all regulatory requirements are met for major and minor sources for Utah State land.
+Inspections, audits, and enforcements are implemented in accordance with the Utah Clean Air Act.
+Utah businesses that produce Air Emissions are inspected for compliance with permitted requirements.
+DAQ promotes…

 -